 Born in Seville and raised in Madrid, Emilio Lledó is a brilliant philosopher whose work on the interpretation of the philosophical sources is invaluable for understanding our history and our society.
-Thus, I would like to dedicate him this post.
+Thus, I would like to dedicate this post to him.

-Emilio Lledó understands philosophy, thought and language as ways to settle in society or in nature, the ways of being in the world.
+He understands philosophy, thought and language as ways to settle in society or in nature, as the ways of being in the world.
 Thus, the history of philosophy is equivalent to our historical memory —necessary to understand ourselves as human and social beings.

 In his books (i.e., ‘Philosophy and Language’, ‘The Silence of Writing’, ‘In Praise of Unhappiness’ and ‘Philosophy Today’) we distinguish his sources: Plato and Aristotle’s Greek classical philosophy, the postwar thought and Hermeneutics, the one with the willingness to interpret and disseminate ideas for their understanding and implementation.